 The DeVos family believes that it is not about what car they drive or the quality of clothes but how much they give is important.
 When it comes to Dick and Betsy, they give more importance to education and thus giving more to education works.
 They are education activists too as they believe that the current school system in the U.S. is not sufficiently making the children competent enough.
 To improve the quality of education, Dick and Betsy campaigned for the school of choice, charter schools, the grading system for schools, etc. “The current system is not fulfilling the American dream.
 Kids in the wrong zip codes are not able to access or to achieve the necessary education to follow up the American dream,” Dick said.

 After education, the DeVoses give importance to arts & culture.
 They set up DeVos Institute of Arts Management at the University of Maryland, to support the business side of the arts organizations.
 “We think that high-quality management for arts is necessary to ensure its future,” Dick said.
 Rest of the contributions are falling under civic and community, leadership and development, Public Policy, Health & Human Services, and churches.
 All the contributions by DeVoses are without any strings attached, and hence it gives the freedom to spend in the most fruitful way for the foundations.
-This was evident when the DeVos helped the Spectrum Health Foundation to hire the best physicians to treat and research on childhood brain cancer.
 The move gave significant results in total recovery.